H1yori233/CSE-291A/phase-1-writeup.md

 This task challenges an ECUA to manage time-sensitive and multi-application steps: recording audio of fixed duration, trimming a waveform, and exporting to another format.
 Humans rely on visual and auditory cues for such operations, but a local agent must reason over timing, GUI state, and file conversion autonomously.
 It’s a compact yet realistic test of multimodal control under edge-device constraints.

+### Task 3
+This is common in troubleshooting: quickly sampling CPU-heavy processes and saving a short “burst” log for later inspection or to attach in tickets.
+Mirrors common SRE/dev workflows using `top` batch mode and `tee` with iteration/delay flags.

+In this task, agent must time-boundedly capture output, and combine flags and redirection when using CLI.

 ### Task 5
 Branding and presentation preparation often require pulling a logo from the web, cleaning it up, and integrating it into slides.
 The workflow of downloading an image, cropping and resizing in a raster editor (e.g., GIMP), and inserting it into a LibreOffice Impress slide mirrors a common academic/industry practice when assembling talk decks or course materials.